 Positive stories of growth in businesses and new hires unrelated to the news agenda are still being covered, and, in many cases, are actively being sought.
 The media has a role to play in restoring confidence and remember, many business journalists rely on strong news stories in their sector.
 Although many industries are struggling, some are actually seeing growth at the moment – such as grocers – and this also makes for good news.

 Evergreen content such as profiles, interviews, product reviews, columns, five/ten things will still have a place.
 There might be a slight change of angle (for example featuring critical workers or focusing on lockdown gadgets) but many are still going ahead.
 And don’t forget the features that have been commissioned and even written a long time ago.
-Glossy magazines often get put to bed six months in advance.
+We often put Glossy magazines to bed six months in advance.

 Interesting case studies (again, it’s about the story behind it) are also very much in demand.
-Anything quirky or fun, people with amazing or strange back stories or particularly funny or unusual animal clips are always highly sought-after.
+Anything quirky or fun, the world looks for people with amazing or strange back stories or particularly funny or unusual animal clips.

 That’s just a quick overview – there are many more content areas to consider.
 A good PR consultancy can help you to shape angles and messages that will resonate.

 Overall, just remember this is a time to be particularly sensitive.
-There are very few people who have not been affected by the Coronavirus crisis.
-Many jobs have been changed, paused or lost and lives have been turned upside down.
+The coronavirus has affect many people.
+Routines are changing, people are losing jobs, and it is turning lives upside down.
 It’s always worth getting a second opinion on your angle.